alekhyakas/capstone_us_employment_trends/README.md

 Input files:
 ![Input files in HTML](images/input.png)

-Output files:
+Output file:
 ![state folders](images/output%201.png)

+Output file:
 ![industry csv files in every state folder](images/output%202.png)

 Recovery time code:
 ![recovery time code](images/recovery%20time%20code.png)

-# Analysis Variables:
+## Analysis Variables and KPIs:

 Python:
 To understand which state and industry was the fastest or slowest in bouncing back, I created a variable in Python called ‘bbt’ (bounce back time).
 I used loops and functions to calculate ‘bbt’ for every state as the number of months it took from April 2020 to reach pre-pandemic unemployment rates.
 Similarly, I calculated 'recovery time' for every industry.